jhorzek/lesstimate/Readme.md

 > A longer documentation of the library can be found [here](https://jhorzek.github.io/lessOptimizers/).

-This repository provides optimizers implemented in C++ header files for regularized model estimation in R using Rcpp.
-These optimizers are mainly used in the R package [**lessSEM**](https://github.com/jhorzek/lessSEM) to regularize structural equation models.
-The main objective of keeping a separate repository just for the optimizers is that they can also be used by other R packages by copying the include-folder in the inst-folder of your package or by keeping the files in a git submodule.
+This repository provides optimizers implemented in C++ header files for regularized model estimation.
+These optimizers are used in the R package [**lessSEM**](https://github.com/jhorzek/lessSEM) to regularize structural equation models.
+The main objective of keeping a separate repository just for the optimizers is that they can also be used by other packages (R or C++) by copying the include-folder in the inst-folder of your package or by keeping the files in a git submodule.
 This way you can make sure that your code will still work even if there are breaking changes in the optimizers used by **lessSEM**.

 To use the optimziers, you will need two functions: